Alexander-556/PowerShellScripts/Docs/Intro/ShellScript_Intro.md

 At first, the idea that something can be a shell and a scripting language might seem confusing.
 But once you understand the purpose of the design, it actually makes a lot of sense, especially when you start actually using those tools like PowerShell or Bash.

 Understanding the difference between the two concepts isn't just academic.
-It helps you choose the right tool for the task.
-Whether you're typing a quick command to get today's date, or you're building a full automation script to back up your data, knowing when you are "talking" to the OS versus "scripting" for it can make your workflow much smoother.
+It helps you choose the right tool for the right task.
+Further, knowing when you are "talking" to the OS versus "scripting" for it can also make your workflow much smoother.

 If you are just starting out, don’t worry.
 You are not expected to master every command and concept in PowerShell.
 Start with the basics and explore interactively.
 You will gradually discover what commands matters the most to you, and then you can slowly move into scripting to see a live demo on how scripting makes your life easier.
 With time, you will find your rhythm and develop a style that works for you.